hyperspy/hyperspy/doc/user_guide/io.rst

 To save data to a file use the :py:meth:`~.signal.BaseSignal.save` method.
 The first argument is the filename and the format is defined by the filename extension.
-If the filename does not contain the extension, the default format (:ref:`hspy-format`) is used.
-For example, if the :py:const:`s` variable contains the :py:class:`~.signal.BaseSignal` that you want to write to a file, the following will write the data to a file called :file:`spectrum.hspy` in the default :ref:`hspy-format` format:
+If the filename does not contain the extension, the default format (:external+rsciio:ref:`HSpy-HDF5 <hspy-format>`) is used.
+For example, if the :py:const:`s` variable contains the :py:class:`~.signal.BaseSignal` that you want to write to a file, the following will write the data to a file called :file:`spectrum.hspy` in the default :external+rsciio:ref:`HSpy-HDF5 <hspy-format>` format:

 .. code-block:: python

     >>> s.save('spectrum')

-If you want to save to the :ref:`ripple format <ripple-format>` instead, write:
+If you want to save to the :external+rsciio:ref:`ripple format <ripple-format>` instead, write:

 .. code-block:: python

     >>> s.save('spectrum.rpl')

 Some formats take extra arguments.
-See the relevant subsections of :ref:`supported-formats` for more information.
+See the corresponding pages at :external+rsciio:ref:``supported-formats` for more information.